Will Peltz: Personal life

 He and his sister actress Nicola Peltz have matching Hebrew tattoos on their ribs, that read: "family".

-He has been in a relationship with American fashion model Kenya Kinski-Jones since 2011.
+He has been in a relationship with American fashion model Kenya Kinski-Jones, daughter of American record producer Quincy Jones and German actress Nastassja Kinski, since 2011.
 The couple announced their engagement in July 2025.
+They were married on June 13, 2026 in Westchester County, New York.